-Often, it is the best-known storage systems that are used (such as Google Drive, OneDrive or Dropbox, despite the fact that 2 GB of free storage is very light today).
-However, you should not hesitate to test other cloud storages which will be more interesting in the long term.
+Often, it’s the best-known storage options that are used (such as Google Drive, OneDrive or Dropbox, despite today’s lightweight 2 GB free storage).
+However, you shouldn’t hesitate to try out other cloud storages that will be more interesting in the long term.

-Don’t be mistaken: if online storage services offer free storage space, it’s in the hope that one day you’ll decide to switch to a paid plan.
+Make no mistake: if online storage services offer free storage space, it’s in the hope that one day you’ll decide to upgrade to a paying package.

-And they are right, because even if you don’t plan to do so today, it is possible that one day you will be tempted by more space.
-And in that case, in the majority of cases, you will probably select a paid plan from the provider that already provides you with free storage.
+And they’re right, because even if you don’t plan to do so today, it’s possible that one day you’ll be tempted by more space.
+And in that case, in the majority of cases, you’ll probably select a paid package from the provider who already provides you with free storage.

-For this reason, it is best to consider from the start the criteria (security, prices, features) that will make your free storage space a good candidate for paid storage as well.
+For this reason, it’s best from the outset to take into account the criteria (security, rates, features) that will make your free storage space a good candidate for paid storage too.

 That’s why we naturally recommend pCloud as the best gateway, with its 10 GB free storage space.
-This is a very good free storage space, but also has all the qualities of an excellent storage space in all categories.
+It’s a very good free storage space, but also has all the qualities of an excellent storage space in all categories.

-If security is your primary concern, we recommend Sync. com which stores all your data with private Zero-Knowledge encryption (even Sync.com cannot access your data).
-Since this private encryption is not free with pCloud, we recommend Sync.com if you want low-cost private encryption on all your files.
-Unfortunately Sync.com only provides 5GB of free space, but their paid plans are very cheap.
-Icedrive is also a great option, as it includes a digital vault (a folder where all files are privately encrypted) at no additional payment.
+If security is your primary concern, we particularly recommend Internxt, which stores all your data with Zero-Knowledge private encryption (even Internxt can’t access your data).
+As pCloud charges for this private encryption, we recommend Internxt if you want low-cost private encryption for all your files.

 Read our dedicated guide for more details on free online storage.

-In a nutshell: the Top 3 best cloud storage
+In brief: The Top 3 best cloud storages

-Simply the best cloud storage, for its features, security, and low prices.
-A very good cloud storage choice for most users.
+Simply the best cloud storage, for features, security and low prices.
+A great cloud storage choice for most users.